How to Apply for Tax Identification Number (TIN) online in Ghana

 It’s interesting how a Ghanaian Passport is not part of the accepted documents for a TIN.

-How to Apply online and get your Tax Identification Number (TIN) in Ghana
+Steps to Register for Tax Identification Number (TIN) in Ghana

 This Process covers Stage 1 of the TIN online application process.